gleisonsdm/DawnCC-Compiler/README.md

 We have developed DawnCC as a tool to automate the performance of these tasks.
 Through the implementation of a static analysis that derives memory access bounds from source code, it infers the size of memory regions in C and C++ programs.
 With these bounds, it is capable of inserting data copy directives in the original source code.
 These directives provide a compatible compiler with information on which data must be moved between devices.
 Given the source code of a program as input, our tool can then provide the user with a modified version containing directives with proper memory bounds specified, all without any further intervention from the user, effectively freeing developers from the burdensome task of manual code modification.

-We implemented DawnCC as a collection of compiler modules, or passes, for the LLVM compiler infrastructure, with this webpage functioning as a front-end for users to provide program source codes as input.
-The program is then compiled by LLVM and transformed by our passes to produce the modified source code as output to the webpage user.
-There are also a few options to customize the output, such as printing runtime statistics.
+We implemented DawnCC as a collection of compiler modules, or passes, for the LLVM compiler infrastructure, whose code is available in this repository.

 ## Functionality